MY ‘HIGH 54’ TURBOGRAFX-16 / PC ENGINE GAMES (CD & CARTRIDGE) THAT ARE STILL FUN PLAYING NOW

-As I mentioned in my other ‘top retro video games’ lists, 2020 was the year I got back into playing video games from my youth.
-This was heavily influenced by me ordering a Sega Mini to hook up to the tv I won at a Super Bowl party right before the world went on a long-running lockdown quarantine, but the thing that really kicked the new hobby up a notch was realizing that my Sega Mini could be ‘hacked’ to add ANY old retro video game from any old retro video game console.
-And once one goes down that online retro video game rabbit hole, one eventually realizes that one could have been playing any old retro video game right on one’s old iMac the whole time.
+As I mentioned in my other top/fave retro video games lists, 2020 was the year I got back into playing retro video games from my youth.
+This was heavily influenced by me ordering a Sega Mini to hook up to the 50-inch flatscreen tv I won at a local pub’s Super Bowl party right before the world went on a long-running lockdown quarantine — remember those days?

-So, since I also did a lot of searching for “best TurboGrafx-16 / PC Engine games” or “most underrated TurboGrafx-16 / PC Engine games” or “best TurboGrafx-16 / PC Engine games that are still worth playing today” after I was done googling the same kind of “how to hack a sega mini” queries that were now directing people to my blog, I figured I should put together some console specific content for the Google search algorithms.
-Because SEO, innit?
+So, since I also did a lot of searching for “best TurboGrafx-16 / PC Engine games” or “most underrated TurboGrafx-16 / PC Engine games” or “best TurboGrafx-16 / PC Engine games that are still worth playing today” (and doing similar searches with TurboGrafx CD and PC Engine CD games) back when I was also googling the same “how to hack a sega mini” queries that had started directing people to my blahg on the regular… I figured I should put together some console specific lists myself — because SEO, innit?

 .